zihuaye/3xsd/README.md

   And an encrypted UDT tunnel with AES-CBC/CFB will has 50% performance decrease(because of the iv doubled transfer data).
   Now with a Blowfish-CTR method, tunnel data transfer performance is closed to raw non-encrypt tunnel.
-I believe that with a intel AES-NI supported CPU(like XEON E3-1240/1270), AES-128-CTR can also do it.
+I believe that with an INTEL AES-NI supported CPU(like XEON E3-1240/1270), AES-CTR can also do it.

 ###More performance: